Title IX: Policy on Sexual Harassment

 F. Retaliation: Pursuant to Title IX, retaliation against the individual who initiates a sexual misconduct complaint, participates in an investigation, or pursues legal action, is prohibited.
 Independent action may be taken against anyone engaging in retaliation including individuals who are acting on behalf of the accused, with or without the knowledge of the accused.
 Retaliation may occur in person or electronically.

-In an effort to avoid retaliation, prevent recurrence of any discrimination or discriminatory effects, and provide for the safety of the victim(s) and others, NEMCC will implement all necessary remedies during an investigation period and/or the conclusion of an investigation.
-These remedies may include, but are not limited to: mutual “no contact” letters, changes in course schedules and changes in housing assignments.
+In an effort to avoid retaliation, prevent the recurrence of any discrimination or discriminatory effects, and provide for the safety of the victim(s) and others, NEMCC will implement all necessary remedies during an investigation period and/or the conclusion of an investigation.
+These remedies may include, but are not limited to: mutual “no contact” letters, changes in course schedules, and changes in housing assignments.

 G. Amnesty from Student Discipline for the Reporting Party and Witnesses: Assisting students who are reporting sexual misconduct is the College’s primary interest.
 In order to facilitate reporting, the Vice President of Students/Title IX Coordinator does not charge students who report sexual misconduct and any material witnesses with Code of Conduct violations for behavior that would otherwise be considered violations (for example consuming alcohol underage or consuming illegal drugs).

 Depending on the particular circumstances of the event, especially in all situations that could pose an immediate threat to the community and individuals, the Campus Police will inform the alert list as soon as possible.
-Building Supervisors would warn faculty, staff and students to remain in classrooms and work areas.
+Building Supervisors would warn faculty, staff, and students to remain in classrooms and work areas.
 Doors should be locked if appropriate.
 Campus police may also post a notice on the college’s website, https://www.nemcc.edu providing the college community with more immediate notification.
 In such instances, a copy of the notice is posted in each residence hall and at the front door of the student union.

 Anyone with information warranting a timely warning should report the circumstances to the Campus Police office, in person or by phone at 662.720.6687.